LazerLambda/Promptzl/README.md

 <!-- TODO -->
 # <p style="text-align: center;">Pr🥨mptzl</p>

-Promptzl is an easy-to-use library for turning state-of-the-art LLMs into old-school pytorch-based, zero-shot classifiers based on the 🤗-transformers library.
+Turn state-of-the-art LLMs into zero-shot PyTorch classifiers in just a few lines of code.

+Promptzl offers:
-   - 💪 Zero-shot classification
+   - 🤖 Zero-shot classification with LLMs
-   - 🤖 All [causal](https://huggingface.co/models?pipeline_tag=text-generation) and [masked](https://huggingface.co/models?pipeline_tag=fill-mask) LMs from the 🤗-hub are available
-   - ⚡ Fast and easy to use (just a few lines of code needed.
-Check the example below!)
-   - 📦 Promptzl works with batches
+   - 🤗 Turning `causal <https://huggingface.co/models?pipeline_tag=text-generation>`_ and `masked <https://huggingface.co/models?pipeline_tag=fill-mask>`_ LMs into classifiers without any training
-   - 🔎 All models are transparent on your device
+   - 📦 Batch processing on your device for efficiency
+   - 🚀 Speed-up over calling an online API
+   - 🔎 Transparency and accessibility by using the model locally
-   - 📈 Properties of old-school classifiers included
+   - 📈 Distribution over the classes
-   - 🚀 No need for proprietary APIs
+   - ✂️ No need to extract the predictions from the answer.

 Check out more in the [official documentation.](https://promptzl.readthedocs.io/en/latest/)